syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing the group editors visibility

-The data form group visibility can be changed by using the `IsVisible` property of `DataFormGroupItem`.
+The data form group visibility can be changed by using the `IsVisible` property of the `DataFormGroupItem`.

 {% tabs %}
 {% highlight C# %}